dzbeda/projects/python/opensearch_api_create_delete_update_ism_retention_policy/readme.md

  ** Important note **

 New policy can manage only indexs that were created after the policy was created.
 Meaning that indexes that were created before the policy will not be managed by the ISM policy.
-Therfore , if you need to update a policy do not delete it and create a new one - just update the policy (this is supported by the ISM installation)
+Therfore , if you need to update a policy do not delete it and create a new one - just update the policy (this is supported by the ISM script)